Who are portfolio landlords?

 According to the Prudential Regulation Authority (PRA), a landlord is considered to be a portfolio landlord where they have four or more mortgaged buy-to-let properties across all lenders in aggregate.

 Why does it make a difference to be a portfolio landlord?

-From 30th September 2017, the PRA is bringing in new buy-to-let rules for portfolio landlords.
+In September 2017, the PRA brought in buy-to-let rules for portfolio landlords.
 These new standards apply regardless of whether the borrower is an individual or company.
-From this date, the PRA is expecting that firms conducting lending to portfolio landlords do so according to a specialist underwriting process that accounts for the complex nature of the borrower and their portfolio of properties.
+The PRA now expects that lenders conducting lending to portfolio landlords do so according to a specialist underwriting process that accounts for the complex nature of the borrower and their portfolio of properties.

 What does this mean for me?

-The PRA expects firms undertaking buy-to-let lending to have regard to the potential commercial nature of this type of business.
-The PRA expects firms to recognise that existing experience and skills acquired in buy-to-let lending do not automatically translate into equivalent skills when assessing portfolio landlords.
+The PRA expects lenders undertaking buy-to-let lending to have regard to the potential commercial nature of this type of business.
+The PRA expects lenders to recognise that existing experience and skills acquired in buy-to-let lending do not automatically translate into equivalent skills when assessing portfolio landlords.
 The specialist underwriting process will assess a range of new factors.

 The borrower’s experience in the buy-to- let market and their full portfolio of properties and outstanding mortgages;